- If you have missed the live streaming, it’s now available to watch here.

-If you are an employee who works from home and has set aside a room to be occupied for the purpose of “trade”, e.g. employment, you may be allowed to deduct certain home office expenses for tax purposes calculated on a pro-rata basis.
-Provided that you meet the requirements as set out in the Income Tax Act, section 11(a) read in conjunction with sections 23(b) and 23(m).
+If you are an employee who works from home and has set aside a room to be occupied for the purpose of “trade”, you may be allowed to deduct certain expenses incurred in maintaining a home office, which will be calculated on a pro-rata basis: Provided that you meet the requirements as set out in the Income Tax Act, section 11(a) read in conjunction with sections 23(b) and 23(m).
 See below for more information on section 23 (b).

 What are the requirements for claiming home office expenses?

-Section 23(b) of the Income Tax Act states that a tax deduction for home office expenses is only allowed:
+Section 23(b) of the Income Tax Act states that a tax deduction for home office expenses will only be considered:

-- If the room is regularly and exclusively used for the purposes of the taxpayer’s trade e.g. employment and is specifically equipped for that purpose.
-The home office must be set up solely for the purposes of your trade; and
+- If the room is regularly and exclusively used for the purposes of your trade, e.g. employment; and is specifically equipped for that purpose.
+The home office must therefore be set up solely for the purposes of your trade; and

 - If your remuneration consists only of a salary and similar remuneration, your duties must be mainly performed in this part of the home.
-It therefore means you perform more than 50% of your duties in your home office.
+It therefore means you must perform more than 50% of your duties in your home office; or

-- Where more than 50% of your remuneration consist of commission or variable payments based on your work performance and more than 50% of those duties are performed outside of an office provided by your employer.
+- If more than 50% of your remuneration consists of commission or variable payments based on your work performance, more than 50% of those duties must be performed otherwise than in an office provided by your employer.

 What constitutes home office expenditure?

-Typically, the type of home office expenditure referred to in section 23(b), are those that are closely linked to the premises, namely:
+Typically, the types of home office expenditure referred to in section 23(b), are those that are closely linked to the premises, namely: